-By default, Windows will timeout when downloading Certificate Revocation List(s) after 15 seconds.
+By default, Windows will time out when downloading Certificate Revocation List(s) after 15 seconds.
 A number of CRLs in the government environment are large, greater than 20 MB in size, which will lead to the timeout happening.
-A sample scenario which can be common and a source of frustration to you and your users:
+This example scenario can be common and a source of frustration to you and your users:

 - The validity period and cache of the previous CRL will have expired on the domain controller

 - The domain controller will attempt to download the large CRL file and will hit the timeout limit